JeanCarletta/HeatHack-Sessions/session1/thermal-mass.md

 # Older stone buildings

 In a modern, well-insulated building, the air will warm up the building materials so that the air temperature and the surface temperatures will be much the same.
 This isn't true for stone buildings, especially if they are not in constant use.
 Stone takes a great deal of energy to heat.
-Unless stone buildings are heated frequently, the stone remains cooler, making the inhabitants feel less warm than the thermostat setting would suggest.
+Unless stone buildings are heated frequently, the stone remains cool, making the inhabitants feel less warm than the thermostat setting would suggest.

 ``` {sidebar} Thermal Mass